xykong36/Private-Pilot-Notes/2022-Private-Pilot-Test-Prep.md

 ## Chapter 1 Basic Aerodynamics
 * Aerodynamic Terms
+  * *airfoil*: a structure or body which produces a useful reaction to air movement
+  * *chord line*
+  * *relative wind*
+  * *angle of attack*: the angle between the chord line of the airfoil and the relative wind.
+By manipulating the aircraft controls, the pilot can vary the angle of attack.
+  * *angle of incidence*
+  * *drag*: a rearward-acting force which resists the forward movement of an airplane through the air
+    * *parasite drag*: resistance of the air produced by any part of an airplane that does not produce lift
+    * *induced drag*: a by-product of lift.
 * Axes of Rotation and the Four Forces Acting in Flight
 * Stability
 * Turns, Loads and Load Factors
 * Maneuvers
   * Rectangular Course
   * Turns Around a Point
   * S-Turns
 * Stalls and Spins
 * Flaps
 * Ground Effect